daniellehoo/fishgame/README.md

 according to how many goldfish and/or piranhas are clicked.

 ### Winning The Game
-Once a player reaches a score of 10 points, an alert pops up telling the player that they have won; gameboard will freeze and player has the option to reset the game with the push of a button.
+Player has 20 seconds to catch as many fish as possible; when the timer reaches 0, gameboard will freeze and player has the option to reset the game with the push of a button.

 ### Game Reset